On Quantum and Classical Treatments of Radiative Recombination: Classical Approach

 depend on energy $E$ and angular momentum $L$ of the incident particle.
 The values of these integrals of motion are determined by $v$ and $\rho$: $E=mv^2/2$, $L=m\rho v$.
 If the direction of the $z$ axis coincides with the vector~$L$, then the azimuthal angle changes from $-\varphi_0$ to $\varphi_0$, where

-Note that the slow incident particles (namely, they are of interest to us according to Eq.~(\ref{low_speed_relation})), having relatively low energy $E$, move along hyperbolas with eccentricity~$\varepsilon$ close to unity (see Eq.~(\ref{parameters})).
+Note that the slow incident particles (they are what we are interested in according to Eq.~(\ref{low_speed_relation})), having relatively low energy $E$, move along hyperbolas with eccentricity~$\varepsilon$ close to unity (see Eq.~(\ref{parameters})).
 Such particles, as it is easy to show, acquire a significant maximum velocity at the point of closest approach to the Coulomb center at $\varphi=0$,

 In the dipole approximation, the radiation losses are determined by the well-known relations \cite{landau1975classical}:

 The total radiation losses $\Delta E=\, -\vert\Delta E\vert$ and $\Delta L=\,-\vert\Delta L\vert$ can be easily found by substituting the acceleration of particle from Newton's law of motion,